ispeters/async_scope/asyncscope.md

 opportunity to keep a count of spawned senders that haven't finished, and to prevent new senders from being spawned once the scope has been closed.

-// TODO: this next paragraph is open for debate now The given sender must complete with `set_value()` or `set_stopped()` and may not complete with an error; the user must explicitly handle the errors that might appear as part of the _`sender-expression`_ passed to `spawn()`.
+The given sender must complete with `set_value()` or `set_stopped()` and may not complete with an error; the user must explicitly handle the errors that might appear as part of the _`sender-expression`_ passed to `spawn()`.